-Call Meyer Van Severen, S.C. at (414) 270-0202 to discuss defending your parole, probation, or extended supervision revocation case
+Call Van Severen Law Office at (414) 270-0202 to discuss defending your parole, probation, or extended supervision revocation case

 The freedom of individuals placed on probation, extended supervision, or parole can be taken away very easily.
 Individuals on supervision are required to abide by dozens of rules and are ordered around by difficult probation officers.
 Rule violations or disagreements with one’s probation officer can lead to probation holds.
 A probation hold is the first step a probation officer takes in revoking an individual and sending him back to prison.

 A few different things can happen if a defendant is revoked.
 If a sentence was previously imposed and stayed, he will be required to serve that entire sentence.
 If a sentence was withheld he will face the judge for sentencing after a revocation.
 In extended supervision cases an administrative law judge determines how long the defendant will be sent back to prison.
 Parole revocations operate similarly to extended supervision revocations.
 Clearly, avoiding a revocation is of utmost importance.

 Not all attorneys can defend you at a revocation hearing.
 Special rules, modifications to the rules of evidence, and detailed timetables are all a normal part of a revocation case.
 While similar to “standard” criminal law, defending a revocation case requires specific knowledge and experience.
 Our criminal law attorneys have won revocation cases and kept our clients out of jail.

 When should I hire a criminal defense firm to defend my revocation case?